ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

  </footer>
 </figure>

+Just to the west of the Mills Pond House is the Mills Cemetery (also referred to as Mills Pond Cemetery and Mills Graveyard) where many of Emily's ancestors are buried.

 Edward H. Mills has partial entries on at least two Mills family genealogies:

 1. *Descendants of George Mills of Yorkshire and Long Island, New York* at MillsAncestry.org.
 That site is now defunct and the contact information for it is no longer valid, however, an archived version exists, and I was able to locate its creator on Facebook to let him know about this documentation on Edward.
 This genealogy is dated 07 Aug 2003.